 The best patterns for Santa Cruz are baitfish streamers and nymphs, as well as midge flies.
 You can also keep an eye out for natural bugs in and around the water, and try to mimic them for the best success.

 You might not have heard of the Vallecitos River before.
 But this little remote stream is an excellent spot to fish for wild brown trout and rainbow trout.

 You’ll find Fenton Lake within the wider Fenton Lake State Park, an excellent destination for fly fishing, camping, and hiking.
 Although this place gets crowded at the weekends, if you can visit during the week you’ll have it mostly to yourself.

 If you’re trying your luck from the bank, take care not to get tangled up in the branches of nearby trees.
-Streamers and midge patterns perform well here, and don’t forget to pack a few Wooly Buggers too.
+Streamers and midge patterns perform well here and don’t forget to pack a few Wooly Buggers too.

-You’ll find brown, cutthroat, rainbows and brook trout here, and if you visit during a stonefly hatch, the dry fly fishing is epic.
+You’ll find brown, cutthroat, rainbows, and brook trout here, and if you visit during a stonefly hatch, the dry fly fishing is epic.

-New Mexico Fly Fishing FAQ
+New Mexico Fly Fishing Licenses & Regulations

 Here are the answers to the most common questions we get about fly fishing in New Mexico!